kuhn-ruess/cmdbsyncer-docs/docs/installation/install_wsgi.md

 : Check that `WSGIPassAuthorization On` is set in your VirtualHost config.
 Without it the `Authorization` header never reaches the application.

 **mod_wsgi uses wrong Python version**
-: Verify that the installed `mod_wsgi` matches your Python version (`python3.14-mod_wsgi` for Python 3.11).
+: Verify that the installed `mod_wsgi` matches your Python version (`python3.14-mod_wsgi` for Python 3.14).
 Mismatches cause silent import failures at startup.

+**MongoDB fails with "Illegal instruction" or does not start** : MongoDB 7.0+ requires AVX CPU instructions.
+If you are running in a **virtual machine (e.g. Proxmox)**, the default CPU type (`kvm64`) does not expose AVX to the guest even if the host supports it.

+    Check whether AVX is available inside the VM:
+    ```bash
+    grep avx /proc/cpuinfo
+    ```

+    If the output is empty, configure the VM CPU type in Proxmox to expose AVX.
+Edit the VM config (e.g. `/etc/pve/qemu-server/<vmid>.conf`) and set a CPU type that includes AVX:
+    ```
+    cpu: x86-64-v2-AES,flags=+avx;+avx2
+    ```
+    Then restart the VM.
+Afterwards MongoDB should start normally.